thebiodesignlab/burcin_outputs/README.md

   1- AF2: Bash scripts to perform AF2 structure predictions of fusion protein sequences, on nemo.

   2- DI_screen_MathonyDebug: Domain insertion screening model by Mathony performed on nemo.
+Only the scripts are included here as they were adapted to      work on nemo.
+The original files are located under https://github.com/Niopek-Lab/DI_screen.

   3- ENM: Scripts to perform elastic network modeling of a protein structure.